jackdesert/jackdesert.github.io/_posts/2014-03-12-pry-on-heroku.md

 What?
 Pry on Heroku?
 But that would be my production environment!

 Yes.
 Sometimes you want to run some queries on production.
 And sometimes you need to inspect values inside methods.
+The beauty of running pry-debugger in production is that you do not actually have to change any code to do your debugging.

 Setup
 -----

 To get pry-debugger up and running on Heroku is almost the same as setting up the same for local development.

-Add the 'pry-debugger' and 'pry-rails' gems to your gemfile for all groups where you want it accessible (for me this is all
+Add the 'pry-debugger' and 'pry-rails' gems to your gemfile for all groups where you want it accessible.

     group :staging, :production, :development, :test do
       gem 'pry-debugger'